kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^

 This tool simply converts HTML that cannot be parsed as XML into well-formed XML.
-It is very common in ebooks to have non-well-formed XML, so this tool simply automates the process of fixing such HTML.
+It is very common in e-books to have non-well-formed XML, so this tool simply automates the process of fixing such HTML.
 The tool works by parsing the HTML using the HTML5 algorithm (the algorithm used in all modern browsers) and then converting the result into XML.
 Be aware that auto-fixing can sometimes